Academic Services FAQs

 A: EOP offers social programs that include a fall semester EOP welcome, a Talent Show, EOP Word, End of the Semester celebrations, holiday celebrations and others.

-A: Yes, beginning in Fall 2011, EOP will be able to provide additional support for incoming freshmen, transfer students, Guardian Scholars and our male African American and Latino students.
-We hope to continue to expand this program, and look forward to helping our students succeed!
+A: Yes, EOP provides additional support for incoming freshmen, transfer students, Guardian Scholars and our male African American and Latino students.
+We have two separate mentoring programs-I Can, I Will and the New Student Mentor Program.

-A: Yes, beginning in Fall 2011, EOP launched its own tutoring program.
+A: Yes, since Fall 2011, EOP has provided tutoring to students in various courses.
 For more information please check out our tutoring page.